DavidLichtenberger/reaper-csurf-us2400/readme.md

 ## Uninstall

 * Delete reaper_csurf_us2400.dll
-* If you want, remove the scripts.
+* If you want, remove the scripts and uninstall Python, but you don't have to.

 That’s about it.